 In order to truly change mobility as we know it, we believe in the potential of decentralization and disintermediation that blockchain-based applications enable.
 By working with Streamr we can give our riders full control over their data as well as offer another monetization opportunity.

 In addition, all user metrics data is relayed through Streamr's decentralized peer-to-peer network directly to the Pave dapp, bypassing centralised services entirely, as well as helping to secure and extend the Streamr Network.
 Pave riders are in full control of their driving data which they can monetize on their own terms via Streamr's Data Union framework.
-This allows for crowdsourced mobility datasets to be sold on the Streamr Marketplace with revenue shared between all contributing riders.
+This allows for crowdsourced mobility datasets to be sold on The Hub with revenue shared between all contributing riders.

 The Pave wallet supports crypto and fiat payments which are exchanged between bike owners, fleet operators, renters or service providers as a means of exchange for rental, services, discounts or other network rewards or incentives.
 With full tokenomics coming to the Streamr Network in the Tatum milestone, Pave riders will even have the opportunity to become yield farmers, earning revenue for their contribution to the network.